ollylomax/Racing-Turtles---Interactive-Frontend-Development-Milestone-Project/README.md

     After a game as been won or lost, user will easily be able to restart the game to play again.

  - #### Description:
-    Restart button provided on modal popups which restarts the game completely.
+    Restart button provided on modal dialogs which restarts the game completely.
 Closing the modals using the ‘x’ at the top right has the same effect.

 ## UX SKELETON